pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

     - This is like the full problem.
 Rather than we want to predict the bounding box, we want to know which pixel label but also distinguish them.
     - ![](Images/InstanceSegmentation.png)
 - To make image classification we use a Conv Net with a Softmax attached to the end of it.
-- To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four numbers `bx`, `by`, `bh`, and `bw` to tell you the location of the class in the image.
+- To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four numbers bx, by, bh, and bw to tell you the location of the class in the image.
 The dataset should contain this four numbers with the class too.
 - Defining the target label Y in classification with localization problem:
   - ```
     Y = [